bruno-rocha-movile/botnet/README.md

 2. master.py
 	The command and control center for the botnet

-3. exec_token.py
+3. data_types.py
-	Command Token sent from the master to the bots

-4. set_token.py
-	Token sent from the master to update bot settings

-5. reply_token.py
-	This is the beacon message the bot will send

-6. command.py
-	An object to represent and store information about a sent command
+	Contains datatypes sent between the bot and master, as well as SQL objects

 -- PIP Install Dependencies --